Prosecutors: Michael Cohen campaign finance probe is active

 NEW YORK (AP) — Prosecutors aren't quite finished investigating campaign finance violations by President Donald Trump's former personal lawyer.

-A federal judge in New York agreed Tuesday to keep search warrant materials related to the investigation under seal until at least mid-July after prosecutors submitted a letter explaining that the probe is still ongoing.
+U.S. District Judge William H. Pauley III agreed Tuesday to keep search warrant materials related to the investigation of Michael Cohen under seal until July 15 after prosecutors submitted a letter last week explaining why the probe continues.
+That letter remains sealed.

+Pauley cited "ongoing aspects" of the government's investigation as he directed prosecutors to identify in July what individuals or entities remain subject to continuing probes and explain any need for continued redaction.

-Michael Cohen is serving a three-year prison sentence after admitting paying off two women who claimed they had affairs with Trump.
+Cohen, 52, is serving a three-year prison sentence after admitting a role in paying off two women — porn star Stormy Daniels and a Playboy centerfold Karen McDougal — who claimed they had affairs with Trump.
+Assuming good behavior, Cohen would be released in December 2021.

+Cohen and federal prosecutors said Trump directed the payments.
+The president denied any sexual relationship with the women and said on Twitter that payments were "a simple private transaction," not a campaign contribution.

 The search warrants preceded raids on Cohen's homes and office in April 2018.

-Media organizations persuaded the judge to release much of the material related to the warrants earlier, but not the sections related to the campaign finance investigation.
+Media organizations previously persuaded the judge to release much of the material related to the warrants, but not the sections related to the campaign finance investigation.

+It remains unclear exactly what part of the campaign finance probe remains unfinished.

+Cohen admitted that he arranged for American Media Inc., parent of the pro-Trump National Enquirer, to pay McDougal $150,000 to buy and bury her story.
+He also admitted paying Daniels $130,000 and was reimbursed by Trump's business empire.
+Both payments came during the 2016 campaign.

 Copyright 2019 Associated Press.
 All rights reserved.